top of page

 3. Pack Smart.
 Pack Light.

 Packing light is the challenge of the day.
-You probably won't have the luxury of bringing a cooler and a kitchen box, though packing a carryon with allergy-friendly food to see you through your travel day into destination arrival is important.
+You probably won't have the luxury of bringing a cooler and a kitchen box, though packing a carry-on with your emergency medications, action plan, wipes, and allergy-friendly food to see you through your flight is key.
 Make sure the food you plan to carry on complies with TSA regulations for food.

 4. Stay Mindful As You Travel.